Skip to main content

 "Vietnam's first standalone AI law positions the country among early adopters in the region, alongside the EU and South Korea, in establishing comprehensive AI governance." - Trang Dang, Contributing Writer, International Association of Privacy Professionals (IAPP)

-MoST is now working on several implementing documents, including:
+MoST is now working on several implementing documents that will determine how effectively the law translates into practice:

-• A Prime Ministerial decision defining the official high-risk AI list
+• A Prime Ministerial decision defining the official high-risk AI list, expected by mid-2026

 • Technical guidance for AI impact assessments and transparency requirements